nickriches/linguistics_handbook/docs/lecture notes/02 - Word Classes.md

 #### Minimal

-A "minimal" unit is the smallest unsplittable unit.
+A "minimal" unit = we cannot split it into smaller pieces.

 1. Inactive -> *****One sip of coffee and Charles changes from **in-** to hyper-**active**.
 2. Underconfident -> ?After eight pints, Angela changes from **under-** to over-**confident**.